teekay/Blogroll/README.md

 MIT.
 Do what you want with this and do not sue me if it does not work.

+## Installation
+### Docker
+Review the Dockerfile and customize as necessary.
+Then deploy to your favorite cloud provider.
+For my own blog, I am using Azure with a Linux host.

+### VPS
+Publish the project "Blogroll.Web", which contains the web app.
+I strongly suggest putting the Kestrel behind a proxy such as `nginx`.
+Then, you'd want to obtain a SSL certificate, configure your web server accordingly.
+By default, the app does not require or care about SSL but you do.

+## Configuration
+There are three environment variables you want to set:
+- `Auth_Admin__Password` to be set with a password you'll use to manage your links (no username)
+- `Data_Data__Engine` to be set with either `sqlite` or `litedb` (case-insensitive)
+- `Data_Data__Storage` to be set with the relative or absolute path to an existing folder where the app will store the database file.

 ## For developers and technical audience
 This is my attempt to examine how to write truly object-oriented code with C#.
 The source of my inspiration were talks and books by [Yegor Bugayenko](<https://www.yegor256.com/>) - "Elegant objects".